Key events of the 20th century: The Holocaust

 The Holocaust (which roughly means "great fire") was the deliberate, systematic murder of millions of Jews and other minorities during World War II by Hitler's Nazi regime in Europe.
 Several differing views exist regarding whether it was intended to occur from the war's beginning, or if the plans for it came about later.
 Regardless, persecution of Jews extended well before the war even started, such as in the Kristallnacht (literally "Crystal Night", Night of Broken Glass).
-The Nazis used propaganda to great effect to stir up anti-Semitic feelings within ordinary Germans.
+The Nazis used propaganda to great effect to stir up antisemitic feelings within ordinary Germans.
 Many people, including politicians and historians, consider the Holocaust to be the worst event in history, and have described Hitler, his followers, and his regime as evil.

 After the conquest of Poland, the Third Reich, which had previously deported Jews and other "undesirables", suddenly had within its borders the largest concentration of Jews in the world.
 The solution was to round up Jews and place them in Nazi concentration camps or in ghettos, cordoned off sections of cities where Jews were forced to live in deplorable conditions, often with tens of thousands starving to death, and the bodies decaying in the streets.
 As appalling as this sounds, they were the lucky ones.
 After the invasion of the Soviet Union, armed killing squads of SS men known as Einsatzgruppen systematically rounded up Jews and murdered an estimated one million Jews within the country.
 As barbaric and inhuman as this seems, it was too slow and inefficient by Nazi standards.